How to uninstall Microsoft Office on your Mac

 - In the window on the right, check the box next to the Office apps (Word, Excel, etc.) you want to uninstall.

 - Press Uninstall

-CleanMyMac X now removes not just the apps themselves, but all the associated junk files, saving you a huge amount of time and effort.
+CleanMyMac X now removes not just the apps themselves but for all the associated junk files, saving you a huge amount of time and effort.

 You can now check whether there are any leftover files.

 - Go to the Uninstaller tool in CleanMyMac X.